 by Christopher Whittle, Co-Founder of Atlantic Images

-AKA a Jerry Maguire-esque Mission Statement
+A Jerry Maguire-esque Mission Statement

 *Warning long read